hornc/nanogenmo2023-webwork/PlotCombinations.md

 ### Graph
 ![Case IX plot](networks/case-IX.svg)
 ### Prompt
  Clarise interacts with Fleur.
 Bob interacts with Ernest.
-Alice interacts with Dylan. e27, e28, 3.0 e26, e28, 1.0
+Alice interacts with Dylan.
+An interaction occurs between Alice, Bob, and Clarise.
-e25, e28, 1.0
 ### Chat GPT 3.5 response
 ## Case-X
 ### Graph
 ![Case X plot](networks/case-X.svg)
 ### Prompt

-A, e28, 3.0
-B, e28, 1.0
-C, e28, 1.0 As a result of their previous experience, Alice interacts with Dylan.
+ An interaction occurs between Alice, Bob, and Clarise.
+As a result of their previous experience, Alice interacts with Dylan.
 As a result of their previous experience, Bob interacts with Ernest.
 As a result of their previous experience, Clarise interacts with Fleur.
 ### Chat GPT 3.5 response
 ## Case-XI
 ### Graph